God's Mystery Revealed

 "...we speak the wisdom of God in a mystery" (1 Cor.
 2:7)..."having made known to us the mystery of his will" (Eph.
 1:9)..."how that by revelation he made known unto me the mystery" (Eph.
 3:3)..."you may understand my knowledge in the mystery of Christ" (Eph.
 3:4)..."And to make all people see what is the fellowship of the mystery, which from the beginning of the ages has been hidden in God" (Eph.
 3:9)..."This is a great mystery: but I speak concerning Christ and the church."
 (Eph.
 5:32)..."to make known the mystery of the gospel" (Eph.
 6:19)..."the mystery which has been hidden from ages and from generations, but now has been revealed to His saints" (Col. 1:26)..."what is the riches of the glory of this mystery among the Gentiles; which is Christ in you, the hope of glory" (Col. 1:27)..."to the knowledge of the mystery of God" (Col. 2:2)..."to speak the mystery of Christ" (Col. 4:3)..."holding the mystery of the faith in a pure conscience" (1 Tim.
 3:9)..."great is the mystery of godliness" (1 Tim.
 3:16).

 The Scriptural support for Paul's position is extensive ... yet a serious problem continues to exist.
 Religion distorts the meaning of God's mystery and the effects are disastrous.
-Good people in church leadership roles and with noble intentions either refuses to recognize that they are dealing with a Divine mystery - or they interpret the mystery incorrectly.
+Good people in church leadership roles and with noble intentions either reject the idea that they are dealing with a Divine mystery - or they interpret the mystery incorrectly.
 This practice claims many victims as we approach the last days.
 If you think that religion and Christianity is the same - or if you assume that everyone who claims to be a 'Bible-believer' ... believes the Bible correctly - you're in for a rude awakening.

 Why do we call our ministry "Rock of Offence"?
 When Biblical truth collide with the religious traditions and philosophies of men, offense is always the result.
 Jesus is referred to as "The Rock of Offence" (1 Peter 2:7-8, Romans 9:33).
 Our choice of names may not represent a good marketing strategy, but it does convey a Biblical warning.
 If you're new to our website don't misinterpret our 'straight talk' as a cavalier attitude.
 We avoid religious and denominational bias and oppose popular 'conventional wisdom' when it conflicts with the Bible - God's Word.
 For these reasons the tone of our discussions may appear abrasive to those who are unaware that God calls His people to 'fight the good fight of faith' (1 Timothy 6:12, 2 Timothy 2:3-4).